rom1504/MasonJar/README.md

 This server is under active development.
 World resets, failed delivery of items, and failure to dispatch commands is entirely possible.

+## Parser Note:
+I reccommend that you look over the payload the parser returns and replicate th output with whatever lines you can gather from your server.
+The parser will likely need to be modified for different versions of non-vanilla minecraft.

 ## Usage:
 For usage instructions and server details please see `docs/`.